 Apple's next version of its operating system - iOS 15 - is now out in the open, but when is the official release date?

 iOS 15 was first revealed at WWDC 2021 (Worldwide Developers Conference 2021).
-The update brings various new features to Apple devices, such as SharePlay for FaceTime and a Notifications overhaul.
+The update brings various new features to Apple devices, and may even launch next month.

 So, how can you get your hands on the next iOS update?